-Tabletop signs set on a black tablecloth will really stand out.
+Tabletop Displays by HUTCHCO set on a black tablecloth will really stand out.
 Use black sparingly in the print material that you add to brochure holders and easel back displays.
 It can overwhelm lighter colors, but for text and defining shapes or adding shadows to images, it’s unbeatable.

 For Bright, Clean Tabletop Displays, Use White

 Opposite from black, white also goes with any of the colors.
 It’s neutral, safe, pure, and clean.

 White’s neutrality, like that of black, along with its clean appearance, make it an excellent background element for your tabletop displays.
 A display area dominated by white is easy to visually scan and looks organized.

 Tones and Everything Else